Austria says army will help impose tougher border checks

 "There is enough food and water but we just want to leave," said a man who identified himself as Abdullah from Syria.

-The Schengen system, established in 1995, removes all border checks between 26 European states, but the rules still bar undocumented migrants from traveling.
+The Schengen system, established in 1995, removes all border checks between 26 European states, but the rules still bar undocumented migrants from travelling.
 Countries are permitted to reimpose border checks temporarily in emergencies.

 Illegal travel across internal Schengen borders by migrants has become a major issue in recent weeks, especially after Berlin suspended normal EU asylum policy to announce it would take Syrian refugees who arrive elsewhere in the European Union.